ExpeditionRPG/expedition/docs/qdl_guide.md

 Note that at least one enemy, exactly one valid `on win` and one valid `on lose` are required.

+You can specify custom enemies with the following syntax: `- Custom Enemy Name {"tier": 3}`.
+If you do this, players will be instructed to draw a random enemy of that tier and use its health and abilities.

 `on round` is an optional event that can spice up combat by injecting roleplay cards into specific rounds of combat.
 For instance, you can add a roleplay card to a boss battle to check if a certain enemy is dead:

 ```markdown